chigkim/VOCR/README.md

 # Welcome to VOCR
-*WARNING*: USE AT YOUR OWN RISK!
+**WARNING**: USE AT YOUR OWN RISK!
 This is in alpha cycle.
 Many things may not work and change frequently without notice.

 VOCR is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY, expressed or implied, of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 Please see the [GNU General Public License](http://www.gnu.org/licenses/) for more details.

 ## Installation
+**IMPORTANT**: Installation involves few steps, and it is critical that you follow each step carefully.

 VOCR relies on a third party program called Keyboard Maestro to perform its functions.
 Download instructions for Keyboard Maestro are below.

 ### Keyboard Maestro Installation